Frome crash: College students hurt as coach overturns

 It urged people not to speculate or to post details of the crash on social media.

-Avon and Somerset Police said its officers were liaising with the school and the parents of children involved.
+Avon and Somerset Police said officers were liaising with the school and the parents of children involved.

 "Enquiries will continue at the scene to establish the cause of the collision," it said.

-The road has been closed in both directions and is expected to remain closed for several hours.
+The road was closed in both directions and was expected to remain shut for several hours.

 Follow BBC West on Facebook, Twitter and Instagram.
 Send your story ideas to: bristol@bbc.co.uk